Optimal Capacity Modification for Stable Matchings with Ties: MINMAX-SS Problem

 \subsection{MINMAX-SS problem with bounded ties}

 In this section, we consider the \hyperref[prob:minmaxssbt]{\MINMAXSSBT} problem, which is a special case of the \hyperref[prob:minmaxss]{\MINMAXSS} problem.
 First, we observe that executing Algorithm~\ref{algo:MinSum} on an instance $G$ of the \hyperref[prob:minmaxssbt]{\MINMAXSSBT} problem produces an $\ell$-augmented instance $G'$.
-This is because the lengths of ties are bounded by $\ell+1$, and a hospital $h$ proposes to residents at a particular rank, say $k$, only if $h$ remains under-subscribed after proposing to all residents up to rank $k-1$.
+This follows because the lengths of ties are bounded by $\ell+1$: a hospital $h$ proposes to residents at rank $k$ only if $h$ remains under-subscribed after having proposed to all residents at ranks $1$ through $k-1$.
 The facts that $(i)$ $h$ was under-subscribed before proposing to $k^{th}$-rank residents, and $(ii)$ the length of the tie at rank $k$ is at most $\ell+1$, together imply that hospital $h$ cannot become over-subscribed by more than $\ell$ residents.
 Thus, for a given \hyperref[prob:minmaxssbt]{\MINMAXSSBT} instance, the existence of an $\ell$-augmented instance is guaranteed and can be computed efficiently.

 However, the \SSM\ $M'$ returned by Algorithm~\ref{algo:MinSum} need not be resident-optimal.
 For example, for the instance shown in Fig.~\ref{subfig:prefGBT1}, executing Algorithm~\ref{algo:MinSum} on $G$ outputs the augmented instance $G'$ with $q'(h_1)=2$ and $q'(h_2)=1$ and the \SSM\ $M' = \{(r_1, h_2), (r_2, h_1), (r_3, h_1)\}$.
 The resident-optimal \SSM\ in $G'$ is $M'' = \{(r_1, h_1), (r_2, h_2), (r_3, h_1)\}$, which is better than $M'$ for $r_1, r_2$ and no worse for the remaining residents.